-The Board has a Remuneration Committee, which consists of only independent non-executive directors and is chaired by an independent director as suggested in Recommendation 8.1.
-Following the appointment of the three additional non-executive directors, the Committee had at least three members as recommended in Recommendation 8.1.
-The Committee met twice in 2018, attended by all members.
+The Board has a Remuneration Committee, which consists of only independent non-executive directors, has at least three members and is chaired by an independent director as suggested in Recommendation 8.1.
+The Committee met once in 2019, attended by all members.